 Sensitivity, nominal, ±2 dB: 10 mV/Pa; -40 dB re.
 1 V/Pa unloaded (at 250Hz) Max difference 1 dB

 SPL handling capability

-In many recording situations it is essential to know the maximum Sound Pressure Level (SPL) the microphone can handle.
-Please note that in most music recording maximum peak SPL's easily supersede the RMS value by more than 20 dB.
-The RMS value indicates an average SPL and will not show the true SPL peaks.
+In many recording situations, it is essential to know the maximum Sound Pressure Level (SPL) a microphone can handle.
+Please note that in most music recording, maximum peak SPL easily supersedes the RMS value by more than 20 dB.
+The RMS value indicates a kind of average SPL, not the true peak level.

-Microphone specifications do not tell the whole story about a microphone's quality, and are no substitute for the sonic experience.
+Microphone specifications do not tell the whole story about a microphone's quality.
+There is no substitute for the sonic experience.
 Although microphone specifications may not be fully comparable between manufacturers, when properly evaluated they do provide useful objectivity and will help in the search for the optimal microphone.